"Hello, world" — The Minimal Example

 initializeAndStart

-of
+of Server

+class accepts the configuration object as first and only parameter.
 This method does things exactly according to its name, and only that's how it should be.
 IP_Address: "127.0.0.1",

 IP_Address